IM-WADD/Week4Practical1/README.md

 Still working inside your `updateClock` function, select the AM/PM div inside the clock face.
 From exercise 3.1, you should know that each of these divs has a unique ID.
 Your code will need to work for *either clock*.
 You can use the `clockId` parameter to work out the ID of the AM/PM label that you want to change.
 No hints are provided here—you can concatenate a variable and a string the same way that you would in Processing or C#.

 Set the `innerText` (or `innerHTML`) property of the current clock's AM / PM div to display "AM" if it's the morning and "PM" if it's the afternoon.
 Try using a ternary rather than an if statement.
-You will have seen a ternary in Programming for Digital Media but you might not have written one yourself.
+You will have seen a ternary in previous modules but you might not have written one yourself.
 The statement should look something like this:

 '''
 selectedElement.innerText = boolean_expression ? "value if true" : "value if false";